chenq9901-logic/chenq9901-logic.github.io/Teaching/README.md

 Should you think something is missing, [please let me know](mailto:q.chen2@uva.nl).

 ## Supervised Projects

-* [Topology in and via Logic (2025)]{:.heading.flip-title} --- A winter project on topology theory at ILLC.
+* [Topology in and via Logic (2025)]{:.heading.flip-title} --- A winter project on topology theory at ILLC (jointly with Rodrigo N. Almeida and Nick Bezhanishvili).
 {:.related-posts.faded}

-* Individual Project on Degrees of Kripke Completeness (jointly with Rodrigo N. Almeida and Nick Bezhanishvili) (2024, 2 Students)
+* [Degrees of Kripke Completeness (2024)]{:.heading.flip-title} --- An individual Project on modal logic at ILLC (jointly with Rodrigo N. Almeida and Nick Bezhanishvili).
+{:.related-posts.faded}

 ## Teaching Assistant